Jzoll/wtamucis3312final/README.md

 ```

 # Step 9: Pagination and Sorting
-First Sort then Page in code!
+First Sort then Page in code! <br>
-Amazon website pagination button is goals
+<mark>Amazon website pagination button is goals </mark><br>
+**Index page has an issue use command cmd + "f" "FIXME" to find issue**
+- [x] Clicking Previous, Next forgets CurrentSort
+- [ ] Sorting will forget the PageNum
+- [ ] How to fix?

 # Step 10: Many to many
-Show the users who went to the parks
+Show the users who went to the parks by modifying the details page.

+# Step 11: A New Frontier
+Add pages as needed for the app.

+## 11a: Details page
-10a: Add logger to details page
+Add logger to details page.
+Then modify the Details razor page to show the visitors.